 Your Truth May Not Be THE Truth

 Oh, Emma Woodhouse.
-You dear, dear immature girl — I owe you a lot.
-You’ve motivated me to not be like you — a meddling, bullheaded matchmaker who can’t shake the hold of her imagination when looking at life.
-You caused a lot of pain for yourself and for Harriet by thinking that of course you know what other people are thinking and what their words and actions really mean.
+You dear, dear immature girl – I owe you a lot.
+You motivated me not to be like you – a meddling, bullheaded matchmaker who can’t shake the hold of her imagination when looking at life.
+You caused a lot of pain for yourself and for Harriet by thinking that, of course, you know what other people are thinking and what their words and actions really mean.

-Emma is so convinced that her version of events — her truth — is THE truth that when confronted with the undeniable facts of Elton’s romantic interest in herself and not Harriet it results in a painful episode and long-lasting awkward consequences for all three people.
+Emma is so convinced that her version of events – her truth – is THE truth that when confronted with the undeniable facts of Elton’s romantic interest in herself and not Harriet, it results in a painful episode and long-lasting, awkward consequences for all three people.
 Emma had to learn the hard way that when life bumps up against your ideas and opinions, you have to be willing to consider that maybe your ideas and opinions are wrong.
-Your imagination and thoughts might not actually be corresponding to reality.
+Your imagination and thoughts might not actually correspond to reality.
 Your truth might not be the truth.